francelu/ada-2025-web-strawberriestagada-flu/home_content.md

 ## The Contagion of Conflict: How Attacker Language Shapes Victim Response?

+When one community attacks another, the emotional tone of the assault itself may determine how deeply the target is wounded.
+We investigated whether specific linguistic features in hostile posts act as psychological triggers that create predictable patterns in how victim communities respond.
+We used correlation analysis across multiple time segments to trace how the emotional and cognitive composition of an attack influences subsequent linguistic shifts in the targeted community.
+The visualization below shows which attacker features have the strongest ripple effect.

 {% include_relative figs/attack_LIWC_correlation.html %}

+Our analysis reveals that profanity is the most powerful linguistic trigger in attacks, with swear words in hostile posts having the strongest influence on victim responses.

+{% include_relative figs/influential-attack.html %}

+The data clearly shows patterns of emotional contagion and behavioral mirroring:

+- Swear words in attacks trigger anger responses: the strongest correlation (r = 0.021) links attacker profanity to increased anger language in victim communities,
+- Victims mirror profanity: target communities significantly increase their own swear word usage when attacked with profanity (r = 0.020),
+- Sexual language escalates: attacks containing profanity also correlate with increased sexual language in responses (r = 0.019).

+Interestingly, religious language in attacks correlates with increased social language in victim responses (r = 0.017).
+This suggests that communities may respond to religiously themed attacks by strengthening social bonds.
+Conversely, sadness in attacks correlates with reduced social language in targets (r = -0.016), indicating that emotionally vulnerable attacks may suppress community engagement.
+Although these correlations are statistically significant, the effect sizes are generally small.
+This suggests that, although attacker language influences victim responses, the relationship is subtle and mediated by many other factors.

 ## Analysis of Response to Conflict